 This chocolate raspberry mousse recipe is not for those of you on a strict diet, it’s the perfect pudding for dinner parties too.
 Perfect if you’re healthy eating.
-If you follow Slimming World, Weight Watchers (WW), Noom or any other weight loss plan you can usually count this dessert within your allowances.
+If you are looking for a Slimming World chocolate mousse then this could help!

 That said it is so good you will surely want to treat yourself.
 It may be the perfect delicious dessert for a romantic meal?
-Ben made it with his tutor and they both had such fun making it.
 Why not give it a try yourself?

 How easy is this recipe to make?

 This recipe is so easy to make children will enjoy making it too.
 There is no reason they can’t lick the bowl as it doesn’t involve anything like raw eggs.
 A bonus on all accounts I would say.